-Overview.
-RREAG and Validus Switzerland are reinsurance companies licensed and supervised by the Swiss Financial Supervisory Authority, or FINMA.
-As such, RREAG and Validus Switzerland must comply with Swiss insurance supervisory law and regulations applicable to reinsurers.
-RREAG maintains branch operations in Australia, Bermuda, the U.K. and the U.S., and Validus Switzerland maintains branch operations in Bermuda, each in accordance with applicable local regulations.
+RREAG is a reinsurance company licensed and supervised by the Swiss Financial Market Supervisory Authority FINMA, or FINMA.
+As such, RREAG must comply with Swiss insurance supervisory law and regulations applicable to reinsurers.
+RREAG maintains branch operations in Australia, Bermuda, the U.K. and the U.S., each in accordance with applicable local regulations.
 In addition, the group affiliate RenaissanceRe Services of Switzerland AG must comply with applicable provisions of the Swiss Financial Services Act to continue its distribution activities for insurance-linked securities.

-Adequacy of Financial Resources.
-RREAG and Validus Switzerland must comply with capital, solvency, and reserve requirements, such as the Swiss Solvency Test, or SST, under applicable Swiss regulations, including the Insurance Supervision Act and the Insurance Supervision Ordinance.
+Adequacy of Financial Resources

+RREAG must comply with capital, solvency, and reserve requirements, such as the Swiss Solvency Test, or SST, under applicable Swiss regulations, including the Insurance Supervision Act and the Insurance Supervision Ordinance.
 Certain of these requirements may be determined by FINMA.
-The solvency requirement of the SST is met if the available risk-bearing capital reaches or exceeds the required target capital.
+The solvency requirement of the SST is met if the available risk-bearing capital exceeds the required target capital.
 The SST has been recognized by the EU and the U.K. as an equivalent standard to European and U.K. standards, respectively.
-These and other regulations limit the amount of capital that RREAG and Validus Switzerland may distribute to its holding company parent.
+At December 31, 2024, we believe RREAG exceeded the minimum solvency and capital requirements required to be maintained under Swiss law.
+These and other regulations limit the amount of capital that RREAG may distribute to its holding company parent.

+Additional Regulatory Requirements

-Additional Regulatory Requirements.
-RREAG and Validus Switzerland are subject to additional regulatory requirements under Swiss law, including the following:
+RREAG is subject to additional regulatory requirements under Swiss law, including the following:

 - Reporting and Disclosure Requirements.
-RREAG and Validus Switzerland have to submit an annual report (including audited financial statements and a management report), an annual supervisory report, and a forward-looking self-assessment of its risk situation and capital requirements, or ORSA, to FINMA each year.
-RREAG and Validus Switzerland are also required to maintain and update with FINMA a regulatory business plan, including details on their organization, financials, qualified participants, management, oversight, control persons, and responsible actuary.
-RREAG and Validus Switzerland must notify FINMA of any changes to their business plan, and FINMA is required to approve certain changes. - Dividends and Distributions.
-RREAG and Validus Switzerland may only distribute dividends out of their retained earnings or distributable reserves based on the audited annual accounts of the company.
+RREAG has to submit an annual report (including audited financial statements and a management report), FCR, an annual supervisory report, and a forward-looking self-assessment of its risk situation and capital requirements, or ORSA, to FINMA each year.
+RREAG is also required to maintain and update with FINMA a regulatory business plan, including details on their organization, financials, qualified participants, management, oversight, control persons, and responsible actuary.
+RREAG must notify FINMA of any changes to its business plan, and FINMA is required to approve certain changes. - Dividends and Distributions.
+RREAG may only distribute dividends out of its retained earnings or distributable reserves based on the audited annual accounts.
 Any distribution of dividends may be subject to the approval of FINMA (as a change of the regulatory business plan) if they have a bearing on the solvency of the reinsurer and/or the interests of the insured.

+Change of Control

-Change of Control.
-Any person who intends to directly or indirectly participate in RREAG or Validus Switzerland with a participation reaching or exceeding the thresholds of 10% of the capital or voting rights in RREAG or Validus Switzerland, respectively, must notify FINMA.
-Moreover, any participant of RREAG or Validus Switzerland must notify FINMA if it changes its participation to cross below certain thresholds of the capital or voting rights in RREAG or Validus Switzerland, respectively.
+Any person who intends to directly or indirectly participate in RREAG with a participation reaching or exceeding the thresholds of 10% of the capital or voting rights in RREAG must notify FINMA.
+Moreover, any participant of RREAG must notify FINMA if it changes its participation to cross below certain thresholds of the capital or voting rights in RREAG.